fridaytalks/fridaytalks.github.io/index.md

 ## **Contact** {#contact}

-Contact the organizers either by MvL6 slack, Mattermost, email.
-If you have any good ideas or suggestions please let us know through this [form](https://docs.google.com/forms/d/e/1FAIpQLSd5cZkGq7rtz3QQUTtAGGkOYXzYcU6O4y3JtsNXovB8jJXbvw/viewform)!
+Contact the organizers either by Slack (MvL6), Mattermost (MPI-IS), or email.
+If you have any ideas or suggestions, please let us know through this [form](https://docs.google.com/forms/d/e/1FAIpQLSd5cZkGq7rtz3QQUTtAGGkOYXzYcU6O4y3JtsNXovB8jJXbvw/viewform)!